 this once (and not every single time we run our Notebook).

-function to examine the structure of the
+str() function to examine the structure of the

-dataset# Your code here
+fuel_data dataset# Your code herechr, int, and num

-dataset.
+mean in the output above?fuel_data dataset.
 Apply this function to your

-object and it will print these results to your
+fuel_data object and it will print these results to your

-notebook.# Your code here
+notebook.# Your code heredisp, cyl and cty

 columns represent?
-(Hint: type ?mpg
+(Hint: type ?mpg into your console to

 get more info on this dataset)fuel_data